gansm/finalcut/doc/container-widgets.md

 -----------

 The scroll view of the `FScrollView` class allows users to view content that is larger than the visible area.
-The `FScrollView` widget displays the horizontal and vertical scroll bar by default, only if the content size requires it.
-You can controll this behavior by the two methods `setHorizontalScrollBarMode()` and `setVerticalScrollBarMode()`.
+The `FScrollView` widget displays horizontal and/or vertical scroll bars, depending on the size of the content.
+You can control this behavior using the following two methods:
+`setHorizontalScrollBarMode()` and `setVerticalScrollBarMode()`.

 ```cpp